5 Mistakes to Avoid When Making Pizza

-Homemade pizza takes just a few quality ingredients: dough, sauce, cheese, and perhaps some toppings, if that's your thing.
-There isn't much that stands between you and the pizza of your dreams.
+Homemade pizza takes just a few quality ingredients: dough, sauce, cheese, and perhaps some toppings, if that’s your thing.
+That’s to say that there isn’t much that stands between you and the pizza of your dreams.

-You deserve a great pizza, so be sure you're doing it right and steering clear of these common mishaps.
+You deserve a great pie, so be sure you’re doing it right and steering clear of these common mishaps when making homemade pizza.

 1. Stretching the dough too thin.

-2. Loading up your pizza with too many toppings.
+2. Loading thin pizza with too many toppings.

-I love toppings too, but this is one of those times when more isn't always merrier.
+I love toppings too, but some pizza styles can’t hold that many.
 Keep in mind that the more toppings you add, the more it slows the cooking down.
-This can lead to a pizza that's unevenly cooked, with an overcooked or burnt crust and undercooked toppings.
+This can lead to a pizza that’s unevenly cooked, with an overcooked or burnt crust and undercooked toppings on thinner-crust pizzas.

 3. Not precooking some toppings.

 While most toppings can just be chopped up and tossed onto the pizza before baking, there are a few that always need to be precooked, namely meat.
-Even though pizza is cooked at such a high temperature, the bake time isn't long enough to cook a lot of meats thoroughly.
-There are also heartier greens like broccoli rabe that benefit from a quick blanch before baking onto a pizza.
+Even though pizza is cooked at such a high temperature, the bake time isn’t long enough to cook a lot of meats thoroughly.
+There are also heartier greens like broccoli rabe that benefit from a quick blanch before being added to a pizza.

 4. Not prepping your pizza stone or baking sheet before cooking your pizza.

-It's up to you whether you use a baking sheet or pizza stone — they're both good choices.
-But know that in order to get that crispy-bottomed crust that makes pizza so perfect, they each need some attention before building your pizza and sliding it in the oven.
-Forget these things and risk a crust that's soft and limp.
+It’s up to you whether you use a baking sheet, pizza stone, or baking steel — all are good choices.
+But in order to get that crispy-bottomed crust that makes pizza so perfect, they each need some attention before building your pizza and sliding it in the oven.
+Forget these things and you run the risk a crust that’s soft and limp.

-→ Follow this tip: For a perfect crust with a gloriously crispy bottom, the key is preheating or prepping your preferred cookware.
-If you're using a pizza stone, it should be preheated in a hot oven for at least 20 minutes.
-If you're using a baking sheet, you can preheat it in the oven or spread a thin layer of cooking oil over the bottom, then go ahead and build your pizza.
+Follow this tip: For a perfect crust with a gloriously crispy bottom, the key is preheating or prepping your preferred cookware.
+If you’re using a pizza stone, it should be preheated in a hot oven for at least 20 minutes.
+If you’re using a baking sheet, you can preheat it in the oven or spread a thin layer of cooking oil over the bottom before building your pizza.